konstantinj/docker-phpmyadmin/README.md

   konjak/phpmyadmin
 ```

-All provided env vars starting with PA\_ will be converted to config values for postfixadmin.
+All provided env vars starting with PMA\_ will be converted to config values for postfixadmin.

 It's also possible to mount a folder with php config files to `/config`.
 All \*.php files in this folder will be executed after the base config.